 Texas Hold'em Strategies

 If you are new to Texas Hold'em you might be quite perplexed wondering about your way around the game.
 It is normal to feel way too excited to play as many hands as possible.
-Control your excitement and recollect the phrase, learn to crawl before you walk and learn to walk before you run.
+But while playing this poker card game, it is important to control your excitement.
+Keep in mind the phrase: learn to crawl before you walk and learn to walk before you run.
 Start off with the basic strategies for playing Texas Hold 'em.
 There are tried and tested responses to specific pre-flop and post-flop draws depending upon the kind of hands you hold.
 There are few basic stuff you must consider when you play your hands.

 - The kind of pocket cards you hold

 - Your position at the table with respect to the position of the dealer

 - Your position at the table with respect to the position of other players at the table